annea-ai/python-microlibs/README.md

 # Applications
 Contains runnable applications.
 Apps are by default run with docker, see example app in [baz](applications/baz/README.md).

+## Running
+Applications are runnable with `docker-compose up`, if you have Docker and Docker Compose installed.

 # Using the microlibs
 Start by installing them with the provided `setup.py` file
 ```bash